wolfeidau/s3iofs/README.md

 This package provides an S3 implementation for the Go1.16 filesystem interface using the [AWS SDK for Go v2](https://github.com/aws/aws-sdk-go-v2).

-The `S3FS` is currently read-only, and implements the following interfaces:
+The `S3FS` implements the following interfaces:

 - `fs.FS`
 - `fs.StatFS`